 Rather than receiving a set amount that you pay off in installments, you simply charge whatever money you need, whenever you need to, up to your pre-set credit limit, and pay it back when you can.

-Peer to peer loans are an increasingly popular option in this space as well.
+Peer to peer loans is an increasingly popular option in this space as well.

 P2P loans involve posting loan requests through online lending sites, where individual lenders (including, potentially, friends and family) can fund your loan.

 Another form of unsecured funding, used for a very specific purpose, is a student loan.

 These loans are specifically issued to students for paying off their education costs, but they typically have interest subsidies and other perks.

 First of all, you need to get yourself back on track and improve your credit score, which can unlock greater lending options.

 You may want to look into a secured loan – putting up your house or business assets as collateral – and improve your credit score by paying that off on time.